nadirbad/nadirbad.dev/cmkiq53fu000d02kz7au57h2s.md

 From here:

 - **Understand the theory**: Read [Vertical Slice Architecture in .NET: The Ultimate Guide](/vertical-slice-architecture-dotnet) for the architectural reasoning behind this approach
-- **Compare alternatives**: See [Vertical Slice vs. Clean Architecture: Which Should You Choose?](/vertical-slice-vs-clean-architecture) if you're deciding between patterns
+- **Compare alternatives**: See [Vertical Slice vs. Clean Architecture](/vertical-slice-vs-clean-architecture) if you're deciding between patterns
+- **Explore folder options**: Check out [VSA Folder Structure: 4 Approaches Compared](/vertical-slice-architecture-folder-structure) to see different organization strategies
 - **Contribute**: The [template repo](https://github.com/nadirbad/VerticalSliceArchitecture) welcomes issues and PRs

 The template is a starting point, not a framework.
 Take what works for your domain.
 Skip what doesn't.